+Criteria JORC Code explanation Commentary

+Waste rock, beneficiation reject, and

+process plant tailings are inert and will

+disposed of in mined out pits.
+The final

+location for all waste products is

+backfilled into the mining voids,

+however some stockpiling will be

+required until pit voids become

+available.
+It is planned that the process

+plant tailings will be preferentially

+placed into the mining voids followed

+by the coarser screening plant rejects

+and finally the mine waste and

+overburden.
+The processing plant

+tailings are a filtered product at a 63%

+solids density and will be transported

+from the plant to the mine by truck at

+an average rate of 20 dry tonnes per

+hour.

+The ESIA has been approved by the

+Mauritanian government and

+exploitation licence has been granted

+(ASX release: 5 th October 2017)

-Criteria JORC Code explanation Commentary plant tailings will be preferentially placed into the mining voids followed by the coarser screening plant rejects and finally the mine waste and overburden.
-The processing plant tailings are a filtered product at a 63% solids density and will be transported from the plant to the mine by truck at an average rate of 20 dry tonnes per hour. • The ESIA has been approved by the Mauritanian government and exploitation licence has been granted (ASX release: 5th October 2017) Infrastructure The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided, or accessed.
-The Tiris site is a remote site located 680km from the closest settlement of Zouerat and 1440km from the Mauritanian Capital, Nouakchott.
+Criteria JORC Code explanation Commentary Infrastructure The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided, or accessed.
+The Tiris site is a remote site located 700km from the closest settlement of Zouerate and 1400km from the Mauritanian Capital, Nouakchott.
 Access to all land required as been granted as part of the Exploitation Licence (ASX release: TIRIS URANIUM PROJECT EXPLOITATION LICENCE GRANTED, 18/12/2018).
-Transportation will be by access road to Zouerat, maintained by the operation.
-A uranium transport plan has been developed for safe transport of uranium product based on IAEA guidelines.
+Transportation will be by access road to Zouerate, maintained by the operation.
+A uranium transport plan has been

+Criteria JORC Code explanation Commentary developed for safe transport of uranium product based on IAEA guidelines.
 Power will be supplied by series of diesel generator power plants at key process sites.
 The power supply for the main processing plant and camp will be supplemented by 50% solar generation capacity.
 Water will be sourced and pumped from remote bores and pumping station within a 30km radius of the main processing facility.
-A camp for accommodation of up to 146 personnel will be provided at the operation.
+A camp for accommodation of up to 120 personnel will be provided at the operation.
 Costs The derivation of, or assumptions made, regarding projected capital costs in the study.
 The methodology used to estimate operating costs.
 Allowances made for the content of deleterious elements.
-The source of exchange rates used in The mine, process plant and infrastructure capital cost estimate for a 1.25Mtpa operation was prepared by MinCore Engineers from information developed in-house by Aura Energy.
-The basic key information package provided by Aura included block Process Flow Diagrams (PFDs) as well as
+The source of exchange rates used in the study. infrastructure capital cost estimate for a 1.25Mtpa operation was prepared by MinCore Engineers from information developed in-house by Aura Energy.
+The basic key information package provided by Aura included block